1918: A manpower shortage triggered by World War I leads Los Angeles Railway to recruit its first woman to work on the streetcar system.

 California Director of Public Works Earl Lee Kelly, acting for Governor Frank F. Merriam, personally operates a huge power grader which pushes as boulder off the traveled way, symbolizing the removal of the last obstruction to traffic on the new highway.

-More information about the construction and ceremonies surrounding the Conejo Grade can be found in the May, 1937 issue of California Highways.
+More information about the construction and ceremonies surrounding the Conejo Grade can be found in the May, 1937 issue of California Highways and Public Works.

 Los Angeles Motor Coach Lines was originally a joint venture of Pacific Electric and Los Angeles Railway founded August 1, 1923.